-Type control panel in the taskbar search box, select Control Panel, select Hardware and Sound, and then select the audio control panel specific to your system.
+Select the Search icon (select products only) in the taskbar, type control panel in the search box, select Control Panel, select Hardware and Sound, and then select the audio control panel specific to your system.

 Using video

 Your computer is a powerful video device that enables you to watch streaming video from your favorite websites and download video and movies to watch on your computer when you are not connected to a network.